 • Challenge students and increase their capacity for independent thought

-All Extension and Pre-College Program instructors who have taught one or more courses over a minimum of three consecutive academic years.
+All Extension instructors who have taught one or more courses over a minimum of three consecutive academic years are eligible.
 Past recipients of an Otis teaching award (within five years) are not eligible.

-Nominations for the Franklyn Liegel Award for Teaching Excellence 2018 open August 9 and may be entered, via the link below, through Sunday August 12, 2018.
+Nominations for the Franklyn Liegel Award for Teaching Excellence 2019 opens Tuesday, July 16, 2019 and may be entered, via the link below, through Tuesday, August 6, 2019.

-Otis College Extension students, instructors, and departmental staff may login once to nominate one candidate for the Franklyn Liegel Award for Teaching Excellence.
-Award criteria as well as student input are considered in the nomination process, and the reason for each nomination is stated.
+Otis College Extension students may nominate one candidate for the Franklyn Liegel Award for Teaching Excellence.
+Award criteria as well as student input are considered in the nomination process.

-A committee of administrators, along with the prior year’s award recipient, is convened by the Dean of Otis College Extension.
-The Selections Committee considers four primary factors:
+A selection committee is convened by the Dean of Otis College Extension.
+The Selection Committee considers four primary factors:

 • Award criteria